 Favor-exchangeable resources come in many forms in terms of input.
 They may range from employees' time to insider information, or from office stationery to job promotions.
-However, when transformed into output for favor exchanges, favors fall under one or more of the following categories: rule characteristics; rule exemptions; exceptional services; unique goods; and social support.
+However, when transformed into output for favor exchanges, favors fall under one or more of the following categories: A) Rule characteristics; B) Rule exemptions; C) Exceptional services; D) Unique goods; and E) Social support.